Workbooks & Pre-Consult Questionnaire

 This is a short demographics page for your Canadian information.
 To do your US taxes, we will still need to send us the appropriate US workbook found on the other specialty pages of our website.
 (Traveler workbook, etc.)

-US TAX RETURN WORKBOOK: Get Yours
+MAIN WORKBOOK: Get Yours

 Yes, the Canadian part is easy breezy....The painful part is the US workbook.
 (Yikes!)